IftakherAlam/Dice_Game/README.md

 # Non-Transitive Dice Game

 ## Overview
 This is a command-line implementation of a **generalized non-transitive dice game** with provable fair random generation.
 The game allows arbitrary dice configurations and ensures fairness through cryptographic techniques.
-The project is implemented in **C# (or the chosen language)** and follows object-oriented design principles with multiple classes handling different responsibilities.
+The project is implemented in **C# and follows object-oriented design principles with multiple classes handling different responsibilities.

 ## Features
 - **Supports Arbitrary Dice**: The game accepts **3 or more** dice with arbitrary values as command-line arguments.